-Our peer group was revised in 2019 ("New Peer Group") to be in alignment with the peer group used for executive compensation analysis and the prior peer group was reduced through mergers and acquisitions to only four companies.
-The New Peer Group is comprised of: Abraxas Petroleum Corporation; Bonanza Creek Energy Inc.; Comstock Resources, Inc.; Earthstone Energy Inc.; Gran Tierra Energy Inc.; Gulfport Energy Corporation; Highpoint Resources Corporation; Kosmos Energy Ltd.; Laredo Petroleum, Inc.; Northern Oil and Gas, Inc.; and Ring Energy, Inc. Companies used in the most recent executive compensation analysis but were excluded due to not having a five year trading history were Talos Energy, Inc. and Extraction Oil and Gas, Inc. The prior peer group ("Prior Peer Group") was comprised of: Apache Corporation; Cabot Oil & Gas Corp.; Comstock Resources, Inc.; and SM Energy Co.
-Excluded from the prior peer group in the above graph was Newfield Exploration Co., as their stock was not traded during all of 2019 due to being acquired by Encana Corporation.
+Our peer group was revised in 2020 ("New Peer Group") to be in alignment with the peer group used for executive compensation analysis.
+The New Peer Group no longer includes Abraxas Petroleum Corporation and Comstock Resources; however, Bonanza Creek Energy Inc.; Earthstone Energy Inc.; Gran Tierra Energy Inc.; Gulfport Energy Corporation; Highpoint Resources Corporation; Kosmos Energy Ltd.; Laredo Petroleum, Inc.; Northern Oil and Gas, Inc.; and Ring Energy, Inc. are still included.
+Companies used in the most recent executive compensation analysis but were excluded due to not having a five year trading history were Talos Energy, Inc.; Berry Corporation; SilverBow Resources, Inc.; Penn Virginia Corporation; and Centennial Resource Development, Inc. Montage Resources Corporation was included in our compensation analysis, but excluded from the above graph as their stock was not traded during all of 2020 due to being acquired by Southwestern Energy Company.
+Additionally, the New Peer Group includes QEP Resources, Inc.